aedoardo1990/Master_Human_Nature/README.md

 - [Balsamiq](https://balsamiq.com/) - to generate Wireframes
 - [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - for testing responsivness, development of the website and lighthouse testing
-- [Google Fonts](https://fonts.google.com/) - to import fonts on the website
+- [Google Fonts](https://fonts.google.com/) - to import fonts to the website
-- [Font Awesome](https://fontawesome.com/) - for social media icons in footer and for icon of the dropdown menu
+- [Font Awesome](https://fontawesome.com/) - for social media icons in footer and for the icon of the dropdown menu
 - [W3C](https://www.w3.org/) - for HTML & CSS Validation.

 ## Deployment